-Raashi Khanna Hits Back At Trolls After Getting Criticised For Intimate Scene in ‘World Famous Lover
+Raashi Khanna Hits Back At Trolls After Getting Criticised For Intimate Scenes in World Famous Lover

 Tollywood actress Raashi Khanna recently caught everyone's attention for her bold scenes in Vijay Devarakonda-starrer 'World Famous Lover'.
-In a teaser and songs of the Telugu film, Raashi and Vijay have given intimate scenes and it raised audiences' eyebrows.
+In the teaser and songs of the Telugu film, Raashi and Vijay have given intimate scenes and it raised audiences' eyebrows.

 However, the actress got trolled for doing the lovemaking scene in the film.
 Miffed with trolls, Raashi Khanna gave a befitting reply to haters for criticising her.
 In a media interaction, the 'Bengal Tiger' actress said, "I am not bothered about the trolling which I received after the teaser was released."